CaptainJet/raylib-cr/README.md

 # raylib-cr

+This is a fork of raylib-cr to update to 3.5 raylib.

 Crystal Bindings for `raylib`, a small and easy to use game development library.
 As for now the bindings only support the raw function calls from raylib itself, a wrapper will be out shortly, I plan on making a more object-oriented wrapper around raylib.